 Today your group will participate in an educational field trip.
 Your group will either tour a local coffee and sugarcane farm to learn about how these crops and other tropical fruits and vegetables are planted, grown, and harvested.
 Students will get their hands dirty and participate in a reforestation project on the farm.
 The group will harvest fresh crops to be used to prepare lunch that day.
 The day’s tour will end with a refreshing swim in a local river’s swimming hole.

 Your group’s second option is the opportunity to visit Costa Rica’s largest Indigenous Reserve.
-Just a 45 minute drive from your homestay community is Guayabo National Monument.
+Just a 45-minute drive from your homestay community is Guayabo National Monument.
 Here your group will walk through the lush secondary rainforest trying to spot sloths, morpho butterflies, unique insects, and if you are really lucky, even monkeys!

-The well-maintained paths take you to a variety of sights of interest were our guides will explain the mysterious history of this spiritual site.
+The well-maintained paths take you to a variety of sights of interest where our guides will explain the mysterious history of this spiritual site.
 You will visit tombs, petroglyphs, an award-winning and still-working aqueduct, and the circular bases of the indigenous leaders’ houses.

 Both tours are full of new information and experiences.

 This afternoon, students will return to their homestays and pack up as it is their last night in Costa Rica.
 The homestay families will host a Farewell Dinner for the group which will be filled with dancing, delicious homemade Costa Rican cuisine, and cheer.
 The group will celebrate new friendships that have been made and will thank the homestays for their wonderful hospitality.
-It is a bittersweet evening to say the least!
+It is a bittersweet evening, to say the least!

 Day 10 – Departure Day

-Today the group, lead by our guides will transfer to San José for your flight to the States.
+Today the group, led by our guides will transfer to San José for your flight to the States.
 The ride to the airport is always a bit sad, but it allows the group participants to reflect upon all of their amazing experiences and the new knowledge they have gained about themselves personally, as a group member, as an international traveler, and as a Spanish language speaker.

 We are open to customizing this program to meet the unique needs of your group, so please let our program managers know if you would like to adapt this suggested itinerary to fit your group’s desires.